awjackson2/SimNIBS_to_Blender/scripts/README_cortical_regions_to_ply.md

 - **Region PLYs**: `<region_name>_region.ply` for each atlas region
 - **Whole GM PLY**: `whole_gm.ply`

+## Processing Method

+The script uses a consistent ROI extraction approach:

+1. **ROI Mask Creation**: Uses atlas to create boolean mask for each region
+2. **Field Value Preservation**: Preserves original field values in ROI, sets others to zero
+3. **Triangle Extraction**: Extracts triangles where at least 2 out of 3 vertices have non-zero field values
+4. **Global Color Scaling**: Uses consistent field range across all regions for comparable visualization
+5. **PLY Generation**: Creates PLY files with proper field data mapping

 ## Usage Tips

 - **Use `--global-from-nifti`** for consistent color scaling across regions
 - **Specify `--field-range`** for explicit color mapping ranges
 - **Use `--scalars`** to store field data as scalars instead of vertex colors
 - **Skip regions or whole GM** with `--skip-regions` or `--skip-whole-gm` for faster processing
+- **Consistent visualization**: All regions use the same color scale, so combined regions look identical to whole GM